kholia/xvc-pico/README.md

 ### Usage

-In the host computer with the Pi Pico connected:
-First run the XVC Daemon Server
+In the host computer with the Pi Pico connected, run the XVC Daemon Server.
 ```
-Usage: %s  [-b Buffer_size] [-p Server_port] [-v]
+Usage: ./xvcd-pico  [-b Buffer_size] [-p Server_port] [-v]
 ```

-In Vivado:
+Options:
+-b Buffer_size  ->  Modify the buffer size (default 2048)
+-p Server_port  ->  Port used to the XVC Server Daemonm (default 2542) -V              ->  Activate the verbose Mode on (default is OFF)

-Select the `Add Xilinx Virtual Cable (XVC)` option in the `Hardware Manager` in Vivado and mention the `IP address` of the host computer.
+In Vivado, select the `Add Xilinx Virtual Cable (XVC)` option in the `Hardware Manager` and mention the `IP address` of the host computer.

 ![Vivado Usage](./Usage-in-Vivado.png)